Carsten-Ke/sequence-fairies/docs/source/content/fileMerger.rst

 fileMerger
 **************

-The purpose of this program is to extract the protein sequences of domains.
-The input is a domain annotation and the sequences from which to extract the domains.
+The purpose of this program is to merge sequence files into a single file.
+It will automatically remove duplicate entries where name *and* sequence are the same.
+It will also throw an error if the same name occurs with but having a different sequence.

 =======